Updated: 6 days ago

 How to stay safe when driving in Iceland

-If you are hiring a campervan then the single most important thing to do is regularly check the weather forecast.
+If you are renting a campervan then the single most important thing to do is regularly check the weather forecast.
 You must then adjust your travel plans accordingly.
 The websites for the Icelandic Meteorological Office and the Road and Coastal Administration are the ones to bookmark.
 There are also several useful road and weather travel apps for tourists in Iceland.
 If there are weather warnings issued then you should unfailingly take heed.
 As well as wind, rain, and snow there are phenomena like dust and ash storms to contend with too.
 So do act on the official travel advice.

 Other wind-based precautions